Hollyhock Retreat: Garden

 Hollyhock operates a renowned one-acre French-intensive garden on the property.
 Flowers and food from the garden are used in the retreat centre's meals.

 Political links

-The CEO is Dana Bass Solomon, and the board chair is her husband, Joel Solomon, both of whom have connections to Vancouver Mayor Gregor Robertson.
-Robertson was the treasurer of Hollyhock Centre Ltd. in 2003 and 2004, and served on the board.
+Hollyhock is led by CEO Dana Bass Solomon, while the board's chairperson is her husband, Joel Solomon, both of whom have connections to the former mayor of Vancouver, Gregor Robertson.
+Robertson was the treasurer of Hollyhock Centre Ltd. from 2003 to 2004, during which he also served on the board of directors.
 A number of connections have been drawn between Vancouver City Hall and Hollyhock, in part due to the number of people hired by the City of Vancouver who have connections to the retreat centre.
-Board chair Solomon has responded to such claims stating that Hollyhock provides space to network for like-minded people around social and environmental topics, and have the possibility of making business connections.
-He has also stated that Hollyhock's programs attracted attendees from across the political spectrum.
+Solomon responded to these claims by stating that Hollyhock provides space for like-minded people to connect around social and environmental topics, and that the resort's programming attracts attendees from across the political spectrum.